qureshinomaan/SplatSim/README.md

 Note: if your physical robot has an additional attachment compared to the URDF, you might need to fiddle with `urdf_bbox_adjustment` attribute in the object configs to make the bounding box segmentation include your attachment.
 The bbox adjustment affects the final visualization, so you can check it there

-Now, you can visualize your robot as it follows the same recorded joint state trajectories!
+#### Your custom robot can now follow the same recorded joint state trajectories!

 Launch the simulation server
 ```bash